MSRP vs. MAP: Understanding Retail Price Terminologies

 • Customers to compare and negotiate with retailers knowing the base price suggested by the manufacturers

-On the other hand, the minimum advertised price or MAP is a legal mandate.
-Brands expect retailers to adhere to its MAP policy in all advertisements and product listings online or offline.
-It is not a pricing strategy but is meant to prevent price erosion.
+On the other hand, the minimum advertised price or MAP policy is a voluntary, unilateral policy set by manufacturers to control minimum advertised prices in the US.
+Brands expect retailers to adhere to there MAP policy in all advertisements and product listings online or offline.
+It is an essential element of your pricing strategy that protects your brand value and integrity from price erosion.

 Most brands have a strict MAP policy to protect the brand’s perceived value and maintain consistent pricing across all channels where the products sell.
 Displaying agreed MAP prices across all channels ensures fair competition among 3P sellers of a brand.